 Cloudflare Rate Limiting protects against denial-of-service attacks, brute-force login attempts, and other types of abusive behavior targeting the application layer.

 - What are the components of a Rate Limiting rule?

 - How can I see how rules have been applied?

-Common uses for Rate Limiting are:
+The most common uses for Rate Limiting are:

-- to protect your site from a layer 7 (HTTP-based) DDoS attack that is either not stopped by "I'm Under Attack" mode or in situations where using "I'm Under Attack" mode is not desired; for example:
+Protect your site against a layer 7 (HTTP-based) DDoS attack that is either not stopped by I'm Under Attack mode or in situations when using I'm Under Attack mode is not desired; for example:

 What happens when a rule activates?

 Once a client (an individual IPv4 address or IPv6 /64 block) exceeds a rule threshold, requests will match the rule pattern and will no longer be sent to the origin web server.
 Clients receive an HTTP 429 with a

 Retry-After: X header to indicate how long their timeout period before they will be able to send requests again.